 Accommodations: Prescribed modifications to a learner's learning and testing environment based on a certified mental, physical, and/or emotional limitation.
 These modifications include auxiliary aids, services, and effective communications.

-ADA: Americans with Disabilities Act (1990) includes guidelines for online learning.
+ADA: The Americans with Disabilities Act (1990; ADA Amendments Act, 2008) includes guidelines for online learning.
 Visit the ADA Website for more information.

 Closed captions: Captions are visible text that has been synched with media.
 Closed captions (CC) can be turned on and off.
 Open captions are always on.
 CC is a best practice for universal design in that if they distract the viewer who doesn't need them, they can be turned off.